SLINGhub/MSTemplate_Creator/CONTRIBUTING.md

 We try to follow the [GitHub flow](https://guides.github.com/introduction/flow/) for development.

 1. Fork [this repo](https://github.com/SLINGhub/MSTemplate_Creator) and clone it to your computer.
 To learn more about this process, see [this guide](https://guides.github.com/activities/forking/).
-2. If you have forked and cloned the project before and it has been a while since you worked on it, [pull changes from the original repo](https://help.github.com/articles/merging-an-upstream-repository-into-your-fork/) to your clone by using `git pull upstream master`.
+2. If you have forked and cloned the project before and it has been a while since you worked on it, [pull changes from the original repo](https://help.github.com/articles/merging-an-upstream-repository-into-your-fork/) to your clone by using `git pull upstream main`.
 3. Open the Excel file and open the vba editor.
 Ensure that [RubberDuck](http://rubberduckvba.com/) is installed.
 4. Make your changes:
     * Write your code.